 Andrew Danbray-20 December 1370

-Henry raised his mug in the air ‘Wonderful food, great beer, generous offer… Accepted, let’s continue.’
+Henry d’Acre raised his mug in the air.
+‘Wonderful food, great beer, of course, let’s continue.’

 There was a murmour of assent.

-Andrew paused and nodded to the far end of the table.
-‘Yes James?’
+He paused and nodded to the far end of the table.
+‘Yes Bart?’

+Bartholomew de Burghersh pushed his chair back from the table and stood up.
 ‘We heard a lot about John Stanley.
-Do you think she deliberately manipulated him?
-If so it did not work out very well for him.
+Do you think Ximene deliberately manipulated him?
+She went to a lot of trouble to win his support.
+The most elaborate seduction I have ever heard about.
+It did not work out very well for him. did it?
 At the end of our last session he was critically injured on a battlefield whilst helping Ximene escape.

+Bartholomew objected.
 ‘How can you possibly know that?
-You told us that this is based on a story Geoffrey Chaucer stiched together.
-As you said at our last meeting, he certainly can tell a good story.
+You told us that this is based on a story Geoffrey Chaucer stitched together.
+As you said at our last meeting, Geoffrey certainly can tell a good story.
 Is it all just a story or is it fact?’

-Henry jumped to his feet to attract attention.
+Ralph Basset now jumped to his feet.
 ‘We learned that Pipa was the Prince’s cousin, can that be right?
+She is now Chaucer’s wife?
 I did not know that Chaucer was so well connected.’

-Andrew looked around failing to hide his amusement. good you really were listening carefully last time.
+Andrew looked around, not attempting to hide his amusement.
+‘Good, you really were listening carefully last time.
+I am surprised however that you have not mentioned the evil du Gueslin and what a threat he was to Ximene and John Stanley.
 Perhaps we should continue, by the end of tonight you should have a better understanding.
-It will all become much clearer.’
+It will all become much clearer.

-Andrew drew a deep breath, sat down and filled his mug with beer.
+Andrew drew a deep breath, and filled his mug.

-‘We are in the village of Monsegur on the northern edge of the pyrenees in June 1355.
+‘We are near the village of Monsegur on the northern edge of the pyrenees in June 1355.
 John Stanley has been critically injured and seems likely to die.

-Ximene finds him on the battlefield and despite his injuries decides he must be saved…
+Ximene finds him on the battlefield and despite his injuries, she decides he must be saved…